 It is also recommended to include both horizontal and vertical linear scales with evidence.
-This ensures scaling and resizing. easier and accurate in both dimensions.
-The most favorable scale for both horizontal and vertical liner scaling is L-shaped or called ABFO scale.
+This ensures scaling and resizing. easier and more accurate in both dimensions.
+The most favorable scale for both horizontal and vertical liner scaling is L-shaped or called the ABFO scale.

 How to Photograph Evidence at the Same Level Surface?

 To ensure the impression and scale are at the same level, you can use objects of the same height to get the scale even aligned with the impression level.

 Using the ABFO scale, you can place the y-axis of the scale beside the injury and the x-axis to the impression.

 However, you can also improvise to place the scale to evidence height.
 You can use Lego blocks, and jars level available at many online vendors.

 And all be sure the injury is perpendicular to the camera lens; this will ensure magnifying and cropping the image to life-size to compare it with real human month references.

 - Forensic Watermark Examination of Paper: Destructive And Non-Destructive Analysis

 - 14 Myths of Fingerprints And Questioned Documents: A Forensic Study